If you don’t make an effort to prevent it, odds are that you’ll catch the flu this season.

 For most of us it means a couple of weeks out of work or school, then life goes back to normal.
 But the flu can be serious, even deadly, if you have a health condition like asthma, heart disease, diabetes, or a weakened immune system.

 The trick is not to get sick in the first place.
 Here are proven ways to avoid the flu.

 The vaccine is designed to protect against the flu strains health experts believe will be most widespread each season -- for example, the H1N1 "swine flu."
-Some vaccines work against three flu strains -- you might hear them called trivalent.
+Some vaccines work against four flu strains -- you might hear them called quadrivalent.
 Others guard against four strains -- doctors will call them quadrivalent.

 Know the Vaccine Types

 The flu "shot" contains a dead virus.
 One kind that’s approved for people 6 months and older goes straight into the muscle.
 Another uses a smaller needle that only goes into the top layer of your skin.
 It's available for people ages 18 to 64.